Teaching is a career like no other.

 - find financial support for teachers in England on the Get into Teaching (external website).

 - find financial support for teachers in Scotland on the Teaching in Scotland (external website).

 - find financial support for teachers in Wales on the Discover Teaching (external website).

 - find out about earning straight away and do funded training on the job as a FE teacher on the Teach in Further Education (external website).

 Visit the Get Into Teaching (external website) to find out about the competitive salary you will earn and the wealth of other benefits including a generous pension scheme you will have access to.
 And once qualified, there are lots opportunities for you to climb the career ladder in teaching.
 You can find more details about career progression (external website) on the Get into Teaching website.

 Every year thousands of people make the change and use their experiences and passion for their subject to inspire the next generation.
 Read about people who have made a career change into teaching (external website) on the Get into Teaching website.

 To be eligible to teach you’ll need to meet some standard criteria, like GCSE level qualifications in English and Maths, and usually an undergraduate degree.
 This may vary in different parts of the country.

-Find out more on the Get into Teaching website (Opens in a new tab) in England, Teach in Scotland website (Opens in a new tab) or Discover Teaching website (Opens in a new tab) in Wales.
+Find out more on the Get into Teaching (external website) in England, Teach in Scotland (external website) or Discover Teaching (external website) in Wales.
 If you’re already a qualified teacher, these sites also include details of teaching jobs available.

-Events offer a brilliant opportunity to find out more about teacher training and what a career in teaching has to offer search the Get into Teaching website to find teaching information events happening near you or online (Opens in a new tab) .
+Events offer a brilliant opportunity to find out more about teacher training and what a career in teaching has to offer search the Get into Teaching website to find teaching information events happening near you or online (external website).